 - What is it?
 A foldable reboot of the Razr range

 - When is it out?
 Probably sometime in 2019

 - What will it cost?
 Maybe around $1,500 (roughly £1,170, AU$2,010)

 Motorola Razr V4 release date and price

-As for what it will cost, the same report says to expect a starting price of roughly $1,500 (around £1,170, AU$2,010).
+As for what it will cost, the Wall Street Journal report says to expect a starting price of roughly $1,500 (around £1,170, AU$2,010).
 That would make it far more expensive than most phones, but that’s not surprising given that it’s rumored to have a foldable screen.

 It also sounds like Motorola and parent company Lenovo aren't expecting the Razr 2019 to be a mainstream device, with the report also saying that only around 200,000 units are likely to be made, and that in the US it's a Verizon exclusive.

 It's not clear whether or not the phone will be sold outside the US.